 Feeding your horse for better feet

-We’ve all heard the saying “no foot, no horse” and, if you’ve ever owned a horse with poor feet, you will know how frustrating it is not to be able to ride because it has thrown a shoe again!
+We’ve all heard the saying “no foot, no horse” and, if you’ve ever owned a horse with poor feet, you will know how frustrating it is not to be able to ride because they have thrown a shoe again!

 There are lots of reasons why horses have poor feet, ranging from conformation to poor farriery, so it is important to consider all of these areas because targeting one in isolation might not be effective in making improvements to hoof growth and quality of hoof horn.

 Certain nutrients can be of particular benefit to hoof growth